NCAA Football 11: New features

+The game features an original soundtrack composed by Colin O'Malley.
+Two songs were eventually reused for the Team Builder audio suite in EA Sports College Football 27.

 Cover

 On April 8, 2010, former Florida Gators quarterback Tim Tebow was announced as the cover athlete for all four game platforms.
 The return to a single cover athlete breaks the trend that was seen in the previous two installments of the series where a different cover athlete was chosen for each platform.

 Marketing

 In July 2010, Time Warner announced that it would offer a copy of NCAA Football 11 and a copy of The Greatest College Bowl Game Moments DVD free with a paid subscription to Sports Illustrated.